Article V: Student Conduct Policies and Procedures

 - The interim suspension does not replace the regular process, which shall proceed on the normal schedule, up to and through a University Student Conduct Board hearing, if required.

 - An appeal of a decision reached or sanctions imposed by a Hearing Body may be made by an accused student within seven (7) days of the hearing.
 For cases involving Sexual Violence or Sexual Harassment, the complainant (if the complainant is the victim of the violation) may also file an appeal within the seven school day timeframe.
 Such appeals shall be in writing and shall be delivered to the Director of Student Conduct.

 - Responsible plea waivers have no appeal option.

 - An accused student may appeal a decision reached and sanction imposed by the Resident Director to the Director of Student Conduct.

-- An accused student may appeal a decision reached and sanction imposed by the Director of Student Conduct or the University Judicial Board to an appellate body.
+- An accused student may appeal a decision reached and sanction imposed by the Director of Student Conduct or the University Student Conduct Board to an appellate body.

 - An appeal shall be limited to a review of the record of the initial hearing and supporting documents for one or more of the following purposes, except as required to explain the basis of new evidence.

-- To determine whether the original hearing was conducted fairly in light of the charges and evidence presented, and in conformity with prescribed procedures giving the accused student a reasonable opportunity to prepare and to present his/her defense.
+- To determine whether the original hearing was conducted fairly in light of the charges and evidence presented, and in conformity with prescribed procedures giving the accused student (and complainant, if the victim of a violation involving sexual violence and/or sexual harassment) a reasonable opportunity to prepare and to present his/her information.